 It’s hot out there, and in some places it’s really humid too!
-If you’re feeling it, so are your livestock.
+If you’re feeling it, so is your livestock.
 To help you figure out if there’s a problem and to do what you can to protect them, here are some tips from Rob Eirich, Nebraska Beef Quality Assurance Coordinator, and Mariah Woolsoncroft, Nebraska Extension Beef Educator.
 While their focus is cattle, these same principles can apply to you and all the animals you work with.

 First, let’s get a handle on the potential for heat stress by taking a look at the Cattle Temperature Humidity Index Chart.
 What it shows us the relationship between humidity and temperature.
 As the humidity goes up, so does the stress on animals.